No recent wiki edits to this page.

 Black Wizards are powerful offensive units and if correctly employed, can turn the tide of battle.
 Their spells are Fireball, Firestorm, Paralyse, Lightning and Apocalypse.
 Of these, Firestorm and Apocalypse are probably the most effective, dealing great damage to all enemy units on screen even if behind cover.
 Apart from Paralyze and Apocalypse, the spells can damage the player's troops, so care is needed.

-An important tool in the player's arsenal, sheildmen offer protection from a number of dangers and are highly resiliant to attack.
+An important tool in the player's arsenal, Shieldmen offer protection from a number of dangers and are highly resilient to attack.
 They block the advance of enemy units and can reverse the trajectory of boulders, fireballs and magic bolts.
+Since they still have a finite amount of health, they're best used in conjunction with Knights against regular enemies.

 Barrelmen

-The exploding barrels these units deploy can be used to destroy crushers and doors, or even platforms built by engineers.
+The exploding barrels these units deploy can be used to destroy crushers and doors, or even platforms and bridges built by engineers.
+The fire created from their explosions can spread to anything wooden or flammable, which can be a problem sometimes.

 Engineers

-Possibly the most useful unit in the game, Engineers can be vital to winning a mission.
-They can fill in spike pits, use a battering ram on castle doors, construct platforms units can climb to avoid danger and even build a mighty catapult.
-Perhaps the most useful ability however, would be their capacity to raise a new home base tent on any flagpole encountered, letting the player recive reinforcements to his front line much quicker.
+The most versatile unit in the game, engineers can often be vital to winning a mission.
+They can fill in spike pits, use a battering ram on castle doors, construct platforms other units can climb to avoid danger and even build a mighty catapult that causes large-scale fire damage and can have their trajectory modified similar to the Archers.
+They are also able to raise a new home base tent on any flagpole encountered, letting the player send reinforcements to his front line much quicker.

 Enemy Units